wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-10.&emsp;The ego is afraid of the spirit’s joy, because once you have experienced it [the spirit’s joy] you will withdraw all protection from the ego, and become totally without investment in fear.
+10. The ego is afraid of the spirit’s joy, because once you have experienced it [the spirit’s joy] you will withdraw all protection from the ego, and become totally without investment in fear.
 <sup>2</sup>Your investment is great now because fear is a witness to the separation, and your ego rejoices when you witness to it [the separation].
 <sup>3</sup>Leave it [the ego] behind!
 <sup>4</sup>Do not listen to it [the ego] and do not preserve it [the ego].